FoseFx/ECL-Report-Addon/README.md

 Run `npm test` to run all tests and to generate a coverage report (open using `firefox coverage/lconv-report/index.html`)

+Run `npm run e2e` to run all End to End tests.
+This requires docker to be installed and `firefox` to exist in yor path.

 ## Linting
 Code style and readability is important!
 Use `npm run lint` to check if your code is compliant, if not try `npm run lint:fix` and/or manually fix it.